Southern Yakutia (Sakha)

 the region, much to the amazement of many and the bewilderment of a few.

-share their view.
-Siberia—the landmass east of the Ural Mountains that
+live in, he does not share their view.
+Siberia—the landmass east of the Ural

 It would be wrong to say that Boris is nothing more than a